shrideio/shoebox/README.md

   Current mode:                   enforcing
   ```

-  If SELinux is `enabled` follow the instruction to disable it, otherwise, continue to the next section.
+  If SELinux is `enabled`, follow the instruction to disable it, otherwise, continue to the next section.

   Edit the SELinux configuration file